Honeywell International Inc. (HON) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to HON, setting the target price at $210 in the report published on July 11th of the previous year.

-Volatility was left at 1.85%, however, over the last 30 days, the volatility rate increased by 1.54%, as shares sank -0.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.44% lower at present.
+Volatility was left at 1.69%, however, over the last 30 days, the volatility rate increased by 1.37%, as shares surge +4.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.03% lower at present.

 Insider Trading